Skip to content

 Determining A Partition

-The majority of jobs that use our computing infrastructure fall under the "week" and "GPU" partitions, but some may need more memory or time.
+The majority of jobs that use our computing infrastructure fall under the week and GPU partitions, but some may need to run longer or have access to more memory.

 Partition Usage